-9.6 If the recommendation of the NRG is not adopted as a package the General Assembly shall be invited to vote for each candidate.
-The first vote shall be between all candidates, including the one proposed by the NRG, for the post in question.
+9.6 The General Assembly shall vote for each candidate of their choice.
+The first vote shall be between all candidates for the post in question.
 If no single candidate for that post gains an absolute majority of the votes cast, a second vote will be held between the three candidates that have the most votes.
 If there is no absolute majority a final vote will take place between the two candidates that have gained the largest number of votes in the second round.
-In the event of a tie on that vote, the President shall order a ballot.
+In the event of a tie on that vote, the successful candidate shall be decided by the drawing of lots by the President.
+(Adopted by the General Assembly 13 May 2007)